 - Guadalupe-Nipomo Dunes National Wildlife Refuge

-The San Diegan (succeeded by the Pacific Surfliner in 2000) began serving Guadalupe in the fall of 1998; the present facility was constructed about the same time on this Union Pacific property, and provides waiting passengers with a well-lit enclosed space located on one of the city’s two main streets, which is also a major coastal road.
-With a red barrel-tiled roof and white stone walls, this facility and its arbor-like platform canopies fit into the local Mission style of architecture.
+The San Diegan (succeeded by the Pacific Surfliner in 2000) began serving Guadalupe in July 1998; the present facility was constructed for the start of service, and it provides passengers with a well-lit, enclosed space located on one of the city’s two main streets, which is also a major coastal road.
+With a red barrel-tiled roof and white stone walls, the structure and its arbor-like platform canopies fit into the local Mission style of architecture.
 Victorian-styled lamps on the platform and at the station entrance complete the décor.
-Santa Maria Valley Railroad caboose #210 sits on the grounds close to the street and has been opened for visitors on National Train Day in the past.
+Santa Maria Valley Railroad caboose No. 210 sits on the grounds close to the street and has been opened for visitors on National Train Day in the past.

 Guadalupe sits close to a railroad junction at the western edge of the Santa Maria Valley, and the city of Santa Maria is a few miles distant.
 The original inhabitants were the Chumash Indians; however, with the missions that were built up and down the California coast bringing Europeans to the area, the Chumash succumbed to their foreign diseases, from which they had no immunity.
 Aside from the closest mission at La Purissima, in Lompoc, American settlers did not come to the valley until the days of the gold rush, shortly before California gained statehood in 1850.
 Agriculture then became a central component of the valley’s economy, which is still true today.